jeremyButtler/freezeTB/README.md

 The harder way is from source (not covered here), but is the same as Linux, except replace `mkfile.linux` with `mkfile.mac`.

-If you get a "App may be damaged move to trash error" it is Mac quantining the program.
-You can get around this by opening a terminal and typing
-  `xattr -d com.apple.quarantine ~/Desktop/freezeTB.app`.

-Scaling may through the app off.

 ### Mac; easy way pre-steps